 - A medical or mental health situation

 - Employment or housing situation

-Children may stay at the Nurseries for up to 30 days.
-Each child has his or her own bed and are provided with all the essentials while they are staying at the Nursery, including clothing and shoes, diapers and formula.
-Nutritious homemade meals and snacks are served family style.
-Scheduled age-appropriate learning activities, playtime, mealtimes and bedtime assist in stabilizing the child’s daily experience.
+Children may stay at the nurseries for up to 30 days.
+Each child has their own bed and is provided with all the essentials while they stay at the Nursery.
+This includes clothing and shoes, diapers and formula.
+The nursery provides nutritious homemade meals and snacks served family-style.
+Scheduled age-appropriate learning activities, playtime, mealtimes, and bedtime help structure the child’s experience.
 The ultimate goal of our program is to keep families together and reduce the number of young children that enter into the foster care system.

-The Sacramento Crisis Nursery Program is licensed by Community Care Licsening.
+The Sacramento Crisis Nursery is licensed by Community Care Licensing.
 We believe that children are active learners and should have the opportunity to develop to their full potential.

-- A daily schedule includes age-appropriate early learning activities like numbers, letters, colors and other basics, with time built in for arts and crafts, free time, story time, nap time, snacks and all meals
+- A daily schedule includes age-appropriate early learning activities like numbers, letters, colors, and other basics.
+We build in time for arts and crafts, free time, storytime, nap time, snacks and meals

 - Rooms are set up to promote age-appropriate social interactions

 - Staff model appropriate behavior and use activities to help children develop social skills like empathy, cooperation, respect and kindness

 - Staff encourage children to think through problems and find appropriate solutions